2002-2004: The Early Years

 For the seventh consecutive year Drummed Up played for runners at the Great North Run and at the beginning of October we played for Newcastle Mental Health day again.
 On 31st October we got our spooky glad rags on for the Where the Wild Things Are Glow in the Dark Halloween Party supporting Hannabiell & Midnight Blue, a band that Mark plays in, in Newcastle and had a fantastic time.

-Drummed Up eventually proved to be a little bit too noisy for the folks who ran Commercial Union House, who had started to host a series of lectures there on Thursday nights, so in October we moved across the road to the fourth floor of Bamburgh House on Market Street, another empty office building offering non profit-making social action, third sector and arts organisations affordable space in the city centre.
+Drummed Up eventually proved to be a little bit too noisy for the folks who ran Commercial Union House, who had started to host a series of lectures there on Thursday nights, so in October we moved across the road to Bamburgh House on Market Street, another empty office building offering non profit-making social action, third sector and arts organisations affordable space in the city centre.
 We had some great sessions there with Mark encouraging the exploration of free soloing techniques in a really supportive atmosphere.

 In January 2014 Drummed Up moved from Bamburgh House due the ending of the Northern Creative Solutions 8 week experimental pilot project there.
 While they were getting Broadacre House next door ready, we moved temporarily into St James United Reformed Church Hall, right on the edge of the Northumbria University Campus.
 The acoustics of the hall were a bit of a challenge for drumming but proved to be excellent for singing, much to the consternation of our regular member Lord John!
-In May Broadacre House was finally ready and we moved into a ground floor room there.
+In May Broadacre House was finally ready and we moved into a room there.

 At the beginning of June Drummed Up played a very wet Newcastle Community Green Festival, which was sadly to be the last ever due to increasing costs and funding cuts.
 The festival had always been one of the highlights of the year for Drummed Up and is very much missed.
 We were impressed that some of our friends from the North Yorkshire drumming group Ee By Drum made the long trip from Saltburn to come up and see us in such awful weather.